SherG/sherrieg/content/blog/boomers-work/index.md

 * This is how all these butterflies think!
 * These are the top 7 characteristics of these butterflies!

-Then come thousands of news media articles on what the butterflies are like.
+Then come thousands of news media articles on what those butterflies are like.
 Haven’t you heard?
 They’re all the same!

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1659128806/sherrieg/butterfly-collection_e87die.png">
 <figcaption><small>What you look like to some marketers</small></figcaption>